cHenrique0/chenrique0/README.md

 <h3>About me</h3>

 🏠: I’m from Brazil. <br>
-💻: I'm beginner Web Developer! <br>
+🐞: I'm a Software Test Analyst! <br>
+👨‍💻 : And I also know how to develop software! <br>
 👨‍🎓: I'm a undergraduate from <a href="https://portalpadrao.ufma.br/site">_**UFMA - Universidade Federal do Maranhão**_</a> <br>
 📚: I’m currently studying <a href="http://www.ecp.ufma.br/">_**Computer Engineering**_</a>. <br>
 💬: I speak Portuguese and I know a little English and Spanish language. <br>